 - You use a single instance of Splunk Enterprise that acts as an indexer and a deployment server.

-- You use a Free Trial Splunk Cloud deployment and have configured a universal forwarder to connect to the Splunk Cloud instance as a deployment client.
+- You use a Free Trial Splunk Cloud Platform deployment and have configured a universal forwarder to connect to the Splunk Cloud Platform instance as a deployment client.

 If one of these scenarios fits your situation, then you can manage available forwarders by following the "Use the Select Forwarders page to define and populate server classes with forwarders" procedure, described later in this topic.